-A. Current and Proposed Beamline Configuration
+A. Current Beamline Configuration

-The beam is slow-spill extracted from the Fermilab Main Injector on the half integer resonance and travels a couple of kilometers to the E906 target area in NM3.
+The beam is slow-spill extracted from the Fermilab Main Injector on the half integer resonance and travels a couple of kilometers to the SpinQuest target area in NM3.
 Losses in the couple of hundred meters upstream of the target are on the percent level and large backgrounds are not created in the experimental area.
 Although slow spill produces an asymmetric, non-elliptical phase space in the horizontal plane, after traveling through vacuum windows, diagnostics, and other sources of scattering, the beam in both planes becomes Gaussian-like (with Lorentzian tails) and even symmetry.
 (The vertical split of beam to the MTEST and MCENTER lines is at such low intensity, that the beam profile in this high-intensity line is not observably impacted.)
 The NM/E906 beam properties have been extensively studied to determine how to achieve the requested beam profile on the polarized target.
-A minimal spot size of $\sigma = 3 - 4$ mm is the smallest obtainable in both planes simultaneously with the present beamline magnet configuration and distances involved - the polarized target is 2 meter supstream of the current E906 targets so these measurements apply.
-The new experiment has requested a spot size of 6 - 7 mm.
+A minimal spot size of $\sigma = 3-4$ mm is the smallest obtainable in both planes simultaneously with the present beamline magnet configuration and distances involved - the polarized target is 2 meters upstream from the E906 targets so these measurements apply.

+The new experimental beam line has been constructed with for SpinQuest.
+The beam has been tailored to the target cell dimensions and has been modified to be flatter with drift mitigation (minimizing beam role) with FNAL quality assurance.
 No magnet reconfiguration or additions are required with beam collimation, greatly reducing the cost and lab resources required.
-The present beamline magnet configuration can thus be used for the E1039 experiment.
-The primary modification required is to collimate beam tails by at least \sim 10-20%, well upstream of the polarized target, to remove the potential for quenching the superconducting magnet and also to more evenly distribute beam across the target.
-To do this the NM2 target pile from the kTeV experiment will be used to absorb beam scattered by collimators (Palmer-style) positioned upstream of this pile.
-These collimators are currently stored downstream of the target pile but can be rigged around the shielding and installed upstream replacing two of the 5 4Q120s (only the two last quadrupoles, 3 and 4 are currently in use for E906).
+The present beamline magnet configuration can thus be used for this proposed experiment.

+The SpinQuest beam has been collimated by about $\sim 10\%$, well upstream of the polarized target, to reduce the potential for quenching the superconducting magnet and also to more evenly distribute beam across the target.
+To do this the NM2 target pile from the kTeV experiment was used to absorb beam scattered by collimators (Palmer-style) positioned upstream of this pile.
+The collimator and beam line modification have been designed by Carol Johnstone.
+The collimator design can is shown in Fig. 23.
+Our simulations showing the surviving beam on the target center are shown in Fig. 24.
+The collimation scheme required 90° vertical and horizontal collimators embedded in two FODO cells.
+Quad triplets are at the exit and entrance of upstream/downstream berm pipes.
+This scheme with optics has been approved and constructed.

 By installing the collimators upstream, the beam can be collimated and tails clipped, scattered and completely absorbed by the NM2 target pile with little background reaching the experiment.
 A MARS study is planned for this configuration.
 Finally, a fixed collimator in the NM3 enclosure will shadow the SC coils of the polarized target to protect it not only from any residual halo but also beam steering allowing target scans.
 The present E906 beamline is ideal for the proposed E1039 experiment, and especially for a polarized target.
 No modification to the present beamline magnet component configuration or new optics is required outside of replacing two NM2 4Q120s (not in service) with collimators.
 These collimators are available and already located within the NM2 enclosure so no extensive rigging and drop hatch work is required.
 This beamline represents the most cost effective approach to the proposed polarized target Drell Yan Experiment.